Holt County Affidavit as to Death of Grantor Form (Missouri)

 Example of a properly completed form for reference.

-The following Missouri and Holt County supplemental forms are included as a courtesy with your order.
+The following Missouri and Holt County supplemental forms are included as a courtesy with your order:

-• Holt County
+Holt County Recorder of Deeds

 • Craig